safe and natural flea bath

 Following the steps below will ensure you rid your dog of fleas in a safe and healthy manner, without worry that you may be harming your pet, even while you’re trying to help them.

-1) Use a gentle, all natural shampoo, preferably one with essential oils which repel fleas, such as lemon, peppermint, cedar and eucalyptus like Black Sheep Organics Lemongrass and Mint Shampoo.
+1) Use a gentle, all natural shampoo, preferably one with essential oils which repel fleas, such as lemon, peppermint, cedar and eucalyptus like.
 Make a ring around her neck of thick, undiluted shampoo.
 Make another ring in front of her ears, but behind her eyes and muzzle, being careful not to get soap in her eyes.
 Put a third handful of shampoo on her anus.
 These act as barricades to stop fleas from hiding in your dog’s ears, eyes, and rectum, once you get the rest of her wet.

 2) Wet her body, tail and legs, and apply shampoo.
 Use a generous amount of soap, and work up a real rich lather.
 At this point, you can spread the shampoo on her face, in case she has any fleas there too.
 Keep this lather going for 10 minutes, adding a little more water and shampoo as you go.
 Some dogs love the massage and the attention, others do not, and this can be a challenging process, so having a somebody to help you may be a good idea.